surdu/surdu.github.io/_posts/2011-02-06-capture-output-django-command.md

 ---
 layout: post
-title:  "Capture the output of a Django command"
+title:  "Capture the Output of a Django Command"
-date:   2011-02-06
 disqus: true
 ---